marianmeres/demino/README.md

     }
 })

-// and route handler acting as a pure renderer.
+// ...and route handler acting as a pure renderer.
 This handler will not be reached
 // if the article is not found app.get("/[articleId]", (_req, _info, ctx) => render(ctx.locals.article));
 ```